microsoft/pxt-arcade/docs/skillmap/educator-info/spark-map-info.md

 ##### Game Mod Ideas

-After students complete Whack-the-Mole they can head back to the skillmap and click "SAVE TO MY PROJECTS", which will open the game in a window with a full-featured toolbox.
+After students complete Sparks Flying they can head back to the skillmap and click "SAVE TO MY PROJECTS", which will open the game in a window with a full-featured toolbox.
 Here are some modifications they can try:

 - Change the mole to a different character.
 Try a monster, an alien, or a star!
 - Animate your character each time it's tagged by the rubber hammer.